Product Guide

 12-16px -- Friendly and Approachable

 Noticeably rounded corners that give your page a welcoming, contemporary feel.
-This range is popular with consumer-facing brands, creative portfolios, and lifestyle businesses.
-The rounding is visible enough to contribute to the personality of the design.
+Popular with consumer brands, creative portfolios, and lifestyle businesses.

 Image